-This is the location of Ted Bundy's childhood home in Tacoma, Washington.
+Ted Bundy's childhood home is situated at this address in Tacoma, Washington.

-This is where he grew up with his mother, stepfather, and half-siblings.
+Bundy grew up in this house with his mother, stepfather, and half-siblings.

-This is the street where "the BTK killer" Dennis Rader lived up until his arrest in February of 2005.
-Following his conviction, Rader's house was purchased by the City Council and then demolished.
+This is the house where the BTK killer, Dennis Rader, lived up until his arrest in February 2005.

 This is the house where serial killer Ted Bundy lived while he was attending law school in Salt Lake City.

-This is the house where the "Times Square Killer" Richard Cottingham lived between 1975 and 1980.
+This is the house where "Times Square Killer" Richard Cottingham lived between 1975 and 1980.